maepopi/Automatic_BakemyScan/README.md

 I simply turned it into an independant plugin you can launch through a python app.
 There's also a "manual" process that allows you to drag and drop a folder containing your object and its diffuse texture on top of a batch script.

 I also have developed a version of this plugin which allows you to simply **drag and drop an object** on a script, and it will **automatically process it** and export five different versions of the decimated object, from very low poly (1 500 triangles) to relatively high (120 000 triangles).
-This is currently broken though, I'll have to fix it later.
-For now, please use the app.

 # Installation
 1. Clone the repo